 By 2020, 70% of individuals undertook 3 or more activities using Internet (HH9).

-Promotion of efforts towards development of necessary recommendations and policies for skills development and lifelong learning through m-Learning.
+Promotion of efforts towards the development of necessary recommendations and policies for skills development and lifelong learning through distance learning.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Promotion of efforts towards the development of necessary recommendations and policies for skills development and lifelong learning through distance learning.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Promotion of the development of necessary recommendations and policies for skills development and lifelong learning through distance learning.

-Provision of specialized ongoing training in telecommunications/ICT.
+Capacity building for all including women, youth, elderly population, indigenous people and people with disabilities Provision of specialized ongoing training in telecommunications/ICT.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Deleted